UW-Hydro/VIC/README.txt

             In addition, the output files would not contain sufficient contents due to not closing properly.

+Fixed fread checks

+            Files affected:

+            read_initial_model_state.c

+            Fixed fread checks to make sure correct number of items were read in rather than the size of the item read in.
+JCA (port from 4.1.0_r4 GCT)

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****